Publishing another chapter from my thesis titled Echoes on Celluloid: The Historical Memory of WWII as seen through Japanese Anime.

 Many hibakusha feel the primary motivations for dropping the nuclear bombs on them were experimental rather than military in nature; that they were nothing more than guinea pigs for the United States government with collusion from the Japanese.
 Indeed, the careful selection of unmolested Japanese cities was for the express purpose of gauging the power of the weapon.
 During the occupation, the Atomic Bomb Casualty Commission further contributed to this feeling as they examined – but refused to treat – countless hibakusha.
 These actions on the part of America and the occupation authorities have led to a feeling among the Japanese that the bomb was an experiment, a new science used recklessly not out of military necessity but of nothing more than dehumanized scientific inquiry.

-It has already been noted earlier that Otomo’s decision to create characters who are clearly, distinctly Japanese is significant because his rejection of “placelessness” as indicative of growing Japanese confidence in their national character.
-But the significance of it goes deeper when one notes that the man most responsible for the destruction of Tokyo – the Doctor – is the only character who is not distinctly Japanese.
+It has already been noted earlier that Otomo’s decision to create characters who are clearly, distinctly Japanese is significant because his rejection of “placelessness.”
+This is highly significant in Akira, because the man most responsible for the destruction of Tokyo – the Doctor – is the only character who is not distinctly Japanese.
 His strong resemblance to Einstein gives the viewer the impression that this man is a Westerner – probably an American.
-Otomo goes further in separating the perpetrators of the destruction from the Japanese in his simple choice of Tetsuo’s wardrobe design during the climax of the film.
+Otomo goes further in separating the destructors from the Japanese in his simple choice of Tetsuo’s wardrobe design during the climax of the film.
 During the city battle when the Colonel is trying to prevent Tetsuo from reaching the stadium, Tetsuo randomly seizes a torn piece of red fabric and dons it as a cape.
 He is now wearing red, white, and blue – he is America.
-It is also particularly interesting to note that of all the clearly Japanese characters, Akira’s Asian features are most prominent, perhaps as some acknowledgement on Otomo’s part for the role the Japanese themselves played in their own nuclear destruction.
+It is also particularly interesting to note that of all the clearly Japanese characters, Akira’s Asian features are most prominent, perhaps as some acknowledgement for the role the Japanese themselves played in their own nuclear destruction.

 The police are tools of the corrupt political machinery, sloppily trying to corral large numbers of delinquents and activists or violently abusing citizens while suppressing riots.
 Teachers beat up students regularly or simply don’t show up to class, and parents are completely absent from the film.